 Financial derivatives such as foreign exchange derivatives, interest rate derivatives and futures, are used to adjust the exposure in various portfolios as a cost-efficient alternative to trading in the underlying securities.
 Foreign exchange derivatives are also used in connection with liquidity management.
-Equity derivatives with an option component are often a result of corporate actions, and can be converted into equities or sold.
-The GPFG also uses equity swaps in combination with purchases and sales of equities.
-Equity swaps are not recognised in the balance sheet.
-See note 12 Secured lending and borrowing in the annual report for 2020 for more information.
+Equity derivatives

 Table 5.3 gives a specification of financial derivatives recognised in the balance sheet.
 Notional amounts are the basis for calculating any cash flows and gains/losses for derivative contracts.
 This provides information on the extent to which different types of financial derivatives are used.

+Table 5.3 Financial derivatives

-30.06.2021 31.12.2020 Notional Fair Fair value Fair value Amounts in NOK million amount Asset Liability Notional - amount Asset Liability Foreign exchange derivatives 273 594 2 246 2 591 359 170 1 620 6 475 Interest rate derivatives 59 243 654 2 108 37 523 725 1144 Equity derivatives 1 - 244 - - 206 - Exchange-traded futures contracts 2 35 943 24 2 28 587 - - Total financial derivatives 368 779 3 168 4 701 425 280 2 551 7 619
+30.06.2021 31.12.2020 Notional - Fair value Notional Fair value Amounts in NOK million amount Asset Liability amount Asset Liability Foreign exchange derivatives 273 594 2 246 2 591 359 170 1 620 6 475 Interest rate derivatives 59 243 654 2 108 37 523 725 1 144 Equity derivatives 1 - 244 - - 206 - Exchange-traded futures contracts 2 35 943 24 2 28 587 - - Total financial derivatives 368 779 3 168 4 701 425 280 2 551 7 619

-1 Notional amounts are not considered relevant for equity derivatives and are therefore not included in the table.
-Exchange-traded futures contracts are settled daily with margin payments and fair value is normally zero at the balance sheet date, with the exception of futures contracts in certain markets where there is different timing for setting the market value for recognition in the balance sheet and daily margining.
+- 1 Notional amounts are not considered relevant for equity derivatives and are therefore not included in the table. - Exchange-traded futures contracts are settled daily with margin payments and fair value is normally zero at the balance sheet date, with the exception of futures contracts in certain markets where there is different timing for setting the market value for recognition in the balance sheet and daily margining.